6 Tech Tips for Building a Successful Startup

 The main reason startups fail is the lack of market demand.
 Remember those overpriced juicing machines that created a backlash after the users realized you could squeeze their custom juice packs by hand?
 A similar fate awaited the creators of the infamous Bodega vending machine, who insensitively considered brick-and-mortar bodegas an inconvenience rather than the livelihood of numerous small business owners.

 But we won’t talk about conducting initial market analysis and exploring customer needs here, even though these factors are vital for a startup’s survival and success.
 Today we focus on the engineering side of the problem.
-Let’s skip the stage where you shape your innovative idea and dive directly into the technicalities of creating a startup that will stay afloat through the anticipated challenges.
+Let’s also skip the stage where you shape your innovative idea and define your business model.
+Let’s dive directly into the technicalities of creating a startup that will stay afloat through the anticipated challenges.

 Prototype at early stages